ndaeila/lab1/git-image.md

 8. go and check on github that the image is there.

+   It worked!

 9. as before, edit this file and write here the commands you used.
    Hint: you have to do the edits and commit again, in a similar fashion as above.

 Did the edits show up on github?

+The edits showed up on GitHub!